New residents of Canada and Fair PharmaCare

-Registration for MSP is mandatory for B.C. residents.
 MSP will assign you a Personal Health Number (PHN).
 New residents must apply for MSP as soon as possible.
-Applying immediately allows time for processing the application, so your MSP coverage may be in place after completing a wait period that consists of the balance of the month in which residence is established, plus two months.
+Applying immediately allows time for processing the application.
+Your MSP coverage would be in place after completing a wait period that consists of the balance of the month in which residence is established, plus two months.

 - Resettled refugees